viraxor/webdriver-torso/README.md

 # webdriver-torso
-Webdriver Torso image making in Python, with changing colors!
+Webdriver Torso image making in Python, with some special things!
 ## Features
 This is the list of features this program has:
 * Save its images
 * Change the colors of the rectangles
+* Change the colors of the background
 ## Shortcuts
 * Ctrl+N - makes a new Webdriver Torso image.
 * Ctrl+S - saves a Webdriver Torso image.